alond44/PathGenerator/README.md

 ```

 The argument multiplier serves the same purpose as it does in the zoom in method.
+#TODO: sentence isn't clear
 A call 'pg.map_zoom_out(x)' will reverse the effect of 'pg.map_zoom_in(x)' and will make no change to the map.
 However a zoom out method call does not have to come after a call to zoom in.
 It can be called indepentently and in that case the method will merge every x pixels to one with a height value of the maximum pixel in the pixel group that was merged.

-This method's pluses and minuses are the opposite from those of the zoom in method.
+This method's advantages and disadvantages are the opposite from those of the zoom in method.

 ##### Notes:
 * Using zoom out with multiplier M is possible even when the dsm map dimensions are YxY and Y is not divisable by x.
-* Using this method might cause information lose due to the max value pixel merge.
+* Using this method might cause information lose due to the max value pixel merge (lower resolution).

 ##### Illustration: